 This year, Thanksgiving falls on November 28th, late in the month.
 As a result, there are six fewer shopping days between Thanksgiving and Christmas this year, which means many retailers are jumping the gun on their holiday sales.
 They’re moving the holiday shopping season further into November, before Thanksgiving.
 But, there are ways that you can take back control of this holiday shopping season, and I talk with two great guests on the podcast about just that.

 Get The Most Out Of This Holiday Shopping Season With BeFrugal.com

-We also discuss how consumers can get the most bang for their buck on BeFrugal.com through coupons, coupon codes, cash back deals, and more.
-You won’t want to miss what Jon has to say about this holiday season and the deals consumers are going to score!
+We also discuss how consumers can get the most bang for their buck on BeFrugal.com through coupons, coupon codes, cash-back deals, and more.
+You won’t want to miss what Jon has to say about this holiday shopping season and the deals consumers are going to score!

-This is going to be one of the slowest holiday sales gross since 2009, according ShopperTrak.
+This is going to be one of the slowest holiday sales gross since 2009, according to ShopperTrak.
 Data show that consumer confidence has tumbled in October, as part of the partial government shutdown rattles households.
-Debt ceiling crisis and payroll taxes earlier this year, have also caused consumers to be weary.
-Morgan Stanley expects that the holiday season to be the most promotional since 2008, and e-commerce is going to account for about 13% of all holiday retail sales.
+The debt ceiling crisis and payroll taxes earlier this year have also caused consumers to be wary.
+Morgan Stanley expects that the holiday shopping season to be the most promotional since 2008, and e-commerce is going to account for about 13% of all holiday retail sales.

 “Your Money: Your Choices” Podcast

 Roth IRAs, CDs, stocks, insurance, your 401K . . .what are the right choices for your financial future?
 “Your Money: Your Choices“ will clear out the cobwebs and confusion surrounding these concepts and more with clear and concise information.